-Low Dose Naltrexone or LDN is a new treatment for fibromyalgia and pain from other autoimmune/inflammatory conditions and its inexpensive!
+Low Dose Naltrexone or LDN is a new treatment for fibromyalgia and pain from other autoimmune/inflammatory conditions and it’s inexpensive!
 Dallas Rheumatologist Dr. Scott Zashin shares his thoughts.

-Naltrexone HCL is an FDA approved medication that has been used for a long time to treat patients addicted to pain medications.
+Naltrexone HCl is an FDA approved a medication that has been used for a long time to treat patients addicted to pain medications.
 In 2009, a small study was published by doctors at Stanford University (Younger and Mackey) showing that using very low doses of naltrexone helped relieve pain in patients with Fibromyalgia.

 In this study, patients took 4.5 mg of naltrexone daily (50 mg is the standard dose used to treat narcotic addiction) and after 8 weeks they had reduced pain and fatigue.
 Other symptoms that often accompany fibromyalgia such as sleep problems, gastrointestinal complaints and headaches also improved.
-The authors followed up this study with a slightly larger randomized double blind placebo controlled trial published in Arthritis and Rheumatism 2013 and found that LDN had a beneficial effect on fibromyalgia pain and concluded that the medication is “inexpensive, safe and well tolerated.
+The authors followed up this study with a slightly larger randomized double-blind placebo-controlled trial published in Arthritis and Rheumatism 2013 and found that LDN had a beneficial effect on fibromyalgia pain and concluded that the medication is “inexpensive, safe and well tolerated.
 Additional studies were recommended to fully determine the efficacy of the medication.”

-Currently no pharmaceutical company manufactures naltrexone in the low doses used to help pain.
+Currently, no pharmaceutical company manufactures naltrexone in the low doses used to help the pain.
 As a result, your doctor will need to write you a prescription that you must take to a pharmacy that has expertise in compounding medications.
 Many of the larger pharmacies such as CVS and Walgreens will not offer this service.
 While the recommended dose is 4.5 mg, the starting dose may range anywhere from 0.5 mg to 1.5 mg and is slowly increased over a period of 3 to 8 weeks.
 The medicine is often taken in the evening one hour before bedtime.
 Initially, symptoms may get worse before they get better.
 Sometimes sleep disturbances such as vivid dreams can occur when taken at night possibly due to an increase in endorphin release.
 If this is the case, taking the medication in the morning may help.
 Standard dose naltrexone has been reported to elevate liver function tests.
 While LDN may be less likely to elevate liver tests, it makes sense to monitor liver function tests periodically especially if one is taking other medications that may elevate liver function tests.
 In this regard, patients with preexisting liver or kidney issues may require additional evaluation before treatment with LDN.
-In addition, because it is a narcotic inhibitor, it can negate the effect of opiate based pain relievers.
+In addition, because it is a narcotic inhibitor, it can negate the effect of opiate-based pain relievers.

-In summary, the use of LDN for chronic disorders is considered experimental and the long term safety of LDN is unknown.
+In summary, the use of LDN for chronic disorders is considered experimental and the long-term safety of LDN is unknown.
 That being said, the doctors who published the review of LDN in the Clinical Rheumatology Journal concluded that LDN is a “promising treatment approach for chronic pain conditions thought to involve inflammatory processes.
 The clinical data supporting its use are very preliminary and more research is needed before the treatment approach can be widely recommended.”

-If you or a family member is suffering from pain and/or has been diagnosed with fibromyalgia, perhaps its time to schedule an appointment with a board certified Dallas Texas Rheumatologist today.
+If you or a family member is suffering from pain and/or has been diagnosed with fibromyalgia, perhaps its time to schedule an appointment with a board-certified Dallas Texas Rheumatologist today.

 Dr. Scott Zashin is a respected Texas fibromyalgia Doctor/Specialist in Dallas.
-He is duel board certified by the American Board of Rheumatology and the American Board of Internal Medicine.
+He is dual board certified by the American Board of Rheumatology and the American Board of Internal Medicine.
 Dr. Zashin is the Medical Director of Dallas Rheumatology conveniently located in Dallas, TX.
 The above information about fibromyalgia is from his arthritis book: Arthritis Without Pain, a comprehensive guide for patients considering or undergoing treatment with the TNF blockers Enbrel®, Remicade®, or Humira®.
 All rights reserved.
 For more information on fibromyalgia, pain relief and getting back to feeling great visit his website: http://www.scottzashinmd.com/ or call today to schedule a time to meet with Dr. Zashin 214-363-2812.